paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 The likelihood function needs to appraise the collected data and return a *metric* (not a probability, but a metric), how likely that data was given the hypothesized parameter values.
 The choice of the function is arbitrary, and often dictated by a similarity to a particular distribution model.

-That is also why I chose to use the Binomial Distribution function with fixed parameters $$(n, k)$$ as the likelihood function:
+That is also why I chose to use the Binomial Distribution function with fixed hyperparameter $$n$$ and fixed parameter $$k$$ as the likelihood function:

 $$P(X\|\Theta) = \binom{10}{7}\theta^{7}(1-\theta)^3=120[\theta^{7}(1-\theta)^3]$$